Naotsun19B/PulldownBuilder/README.md

 ## History

+- (2023/09/07) v2.3
+  Added support for UE5.3
+  Added the ability to set the values used at runtime and the data displayed in the pull-down menu on the editor separately
+  Added `LexFromString` function for pulldown structure

 - (2023/06/09) v2.2
   Fixed a bug that the details customization of the pull-down structure was not registered
   Fixed a bug that caused nodes placed in level blueprints to update unnecessarily when the editor was launched
   Added redefinition countermeasures to version-separated macros
+  Added `LexToString` function for pulldown structure

 - (2023/05/16) v2.1
   Fixed a bug that crashes when exiting the editor